oracle-livelabs/oci-core/oci-fullstackdrs/switchover-plan/switchover-plan.md

 - In script parameters, add the below script

     ````
-        <copy>/usr/bin/sudo /home/opc/fsdrsscripts/addToBackendset.py ocid1.loadbalancer.oc1.phx.aaaaaaaae4uajkrtx544r2txz4hzo2ongtc5v5jaddl2szok3lzh3r5w4awa</copy>
+        <copy>/usr/bin/sudo /home/opc/fsdrsscripts/addToBackendset.py <REPLACE WITH YOUR OCID></copy>
     ````

- **You need to replace the OCID of the standby (Phoenix) load balancer as per step 2.6; make sure you replace the OCID of your load balancer without fail in the above command**
+ **You need to replace the OCID of the standby (Phoenix) load balancer as per step 2.6; make sure you replace the OCID of your load balancer without fail in the above command,remove angle brackets,note there is space after addToBackendset.py**

 - Leave the field blank in "Run as user."
 - Verify all the details and hit add